 Staff expands to three plus a youth intern.
 Youth Health Promoters in Appleton, La Crosse, Madison, and Milwaukee provide formal outreach and informal outreach to LGBT teens in an adaptation of Mpowerment, an evidence-based HIV prevention intervention.

-Diverse & Resilient joins with the Center for AIDS Intervention Research (CAIR) in the development of Project ABLE, an HIV Prevention Intervention for African American men who have sex with men (MSM).
-Concerns over the incidence of intimate partner violence prompts the agency to conduct a Community Readiness Assessment funded by the Medical College of Wisconsin.
+Diverse & Resilient joins with the Center for AIDS Intervention Research (CAIR) in the development of Project ABLE, an HIV Prevention Intervention for African American MSM.
+Concerns over the incidence of intimate partner violence prompt the agency to conduct a Community Readiness Assessment funded by the Medical College of Wisconsin.
 Connexus—an educational and social group of African American LGBT people in Milwaukee—becomes a program of Diverse & Resilient.

 PrideFest Milwaukee launches the Health and Wellness Area for more than 4,000 visitors at its annual lakeside event.